-There have been no other significant changes in the consolidated entity's state of affairs during the financial year other than those described in Review of Operations above.
+There have been no significant changes in the consolidated entity's state of affairs during the financial year other than those described in Note 25.

 Likely Developments

 Disclosure and the expected results of likely developments are likely to result in unreasonable prejudice to the company and have accordingly not been disclosed in this report.